Crimes of Violence in Colorado: A Results-Driven Defense Approach

 • During the planning or execution of the crime, the defendant killed or severely injured any other person (this does not include accomplices).

 It is important to note that in the case of unlawful sexual offenses, a deadly weapon does not need to be used and severe injury does not need to occur in order for the event to be considered a crime of violence.
-Instead, if the defendant (a) causes some bodily injury or (b) uses force, threats, or intimidation against the victim, the case can be classified as a violent crime.
+Instead, if the defendant (a) causes some bodily injury or (b) uses force, threats, or intimidation against the victim, the case can be classified as such.

 Types of Violent Crime Cases We Handle